EpiphyYT/EpiphyYT.github.io/FromLightGunGamesToFPS.md

 DOOM stands as a landmark title in gaming history, widely regarded as the origin of modern first-person shooter (FPS) culture and the foundation of online multiplayer ecosystems.
 Unlike narrative-driven games of its time, DOOM deliberately deemphasized storytelling—reflecting designer John Carmack’s philosophy of “technology-driven design.”

-Carmack believed that the fast-paced thrill of combat and instant gratification of kills were far more compelling than elaborate plots.
+Carmack believed that the fast-paced thrill of combat and instant gratification of kills were far more compelling than elaborate plots - "story in game is like story in a porn movie - the plot is expected to be there, but it's not that important", as he said (Carmack, as cited in Wikipedia, 2025).
 This approach led to the creation of the first true FPS deathmatch mode, a revolutionary concept that redefined how players could compete and interact in digital spaces.
 Through its technical innovation, modular design, and raw kinetic energy, DOOM not only set the template for future FPS games but also shaped the very culture of competitive, networked play that defines modern gaming.

 * Wikipedia contributors.
 (2025c, October 26).
 Doom (1993 video game).
 Wikipedia. https://en.wikipedia.org/wiki/Doom_(1993_video_game)

 ### Quake III Arena - id Software (1999)

 Quake III Arena, developed by id Software and released on December 2, 1999 for PC, stands as a spiritual successor to DOOM, carrying forward its relentless pursuit of fast-paced, high-intensity combat while fully embracing the emerging multiplayer era.
-Unlike its predecessors, which largely focused on single-player campaigns, Quake III Arena was almost entirely designed for competitive play—a radical shift in the philosophy of shooter design.
+Unlike its predecessors, which largely focused on single-player campaigns, Quake III Arena was almost entirely designed for competitive play—a radical shift in the philosophy of shooter design (Wikipedia, 2025).

 Earlier FPS titles typically offered linear levels and narrative-driven progression, rewarding players for individual skill mastery in isolation.
 In contrast, Quake III Arena introduced open, multi-path maps and replayable multiplayer experiences, where enjoyment no longer came from being “better than one’s past self,” but from outperforming other human players.
 The game demanded not only precision and reflexes, but also strategic thinking, spatial awareness, and tactical coordination.
 As a result, the learning curve for players grew exponentially steeper, emphasizing dedication, practice, and mechanical discipline.